JeffDeCola/concourse-resource-template/README.md

 ### USING BASH (default)

-The 3 files located in _/assets-bash_.
+The 3 bash script files located in _/assets-bash_.

 ### USING GO

-All 3 files located in _/assets-go_ run _main.go_ with the second argument being _check_, _in_ or _out_ resepctively.
+Simple bash script are located in _/assets-go_ that run _main.go_ with the second argument being _check_, _in_ or _out_ resepctively.
 Hence only one file (_main.go_) need to be maintained, rather then 3.